Just Diagnosed: Next Steps After Testing Positive for HIV

 A CD4 count measures the number of CD4 cells in a sample of blood.
 CD4 cells are infection-fighting cells of the immune system.
 HIV destroys CD4 cells, which damages the immune system.
 A damaged immune system makes it hard for the body to fight off infections.
 Treatment with HIV medicines prevents HIV from destroying CD4 cells.
 The higher a person’s CD4 count is, the better.

 ART is recommended as soon as possible for everyone with HIV, no matter what their CD4 count is.
 However, a low CD4 count (below 200 cells/mm3) increases the urgency to start ART.

 A viral load test measures how much virus is in the blood (HIV viral load).
 A goal of HIV treatment is to keep a person’s viral load so low that the virus can’t be detected by a viral load test.

 Drug-resistance testing identifies which, if any, HIV medicines will not be effective against a person’s strain of HIV.
 Health care providers consider a person’s drug resistance test results when recommending an HIV regimen.

-An HIV baseline evaluation also includes other tests, such as a blood cell count, kidney and liver function tests, tests to check the levels of glucose and certain fats in the blood, and tests for hepatitis.
+An HIV baseline evaluation also includes other tests, such as a blood cell count, kidney and liver function tests, tests to check the levels of glucose and certain fats in the blood, and tests for sexually transmitted diseases and hepatitis.

 To learn more, view the AIDSinfo infographic: What do my lab results mean?